IBM/aspera-cli/README.md

 Refer to the following sections for a proposed method for specific operating systems.

-The recommended installation method is `rvm` for systems with "bash-like" shell (Linux, Macos, Windows with cygwin, etc...).
+The recommended installation method is `rvm` for systems with "bash-like" shell (Linux, MacOS, Windows with cygwin, etc...).
 If the generic install is not suitable (e.g. Windows, no cygwin), you can use one of OS-specific install method.
 If you have a simpler better way to install Ruby version > 2.4 : use it !